ParisNeo/lollms-webui/docs/youtube/script_models.md

 First, to select a binding, go to the settings tab then Bindings zoo.

-You will find a certain numbre of
+You will find a certain numbre of bindings.
+Each binding as built by a person or a team.
+Make sure to visit their